Search sheldonbrown.com and sheldonbrown.org

 The DualDrive hubs have aluminum shells and are relatively light in weight.
 Other than this, SRAM has paid relatively little attention to weight reduction over most of its internal-gear hub product line.
 Many models have been available only with heavy steel shells.
 The Spectro S7, for example, was made in three versions -- with no brake, with a coaster brake and with a drum brake.
 They all weigh about the same.
 You might expect the drum brake version to weigh more, but it is the only one with an aluminum alloy shell.
 The steel shells of the other 7-speeds are very thick and heavy.

-The recently-introduced i-Motion 9-speed hub has been described as a "cannonball" because of its size and weight!
+The recently-introduced (and since discontinued) i-Motion 9-speed hub has been described as a "cannonball" because of its size and weight!
 A version with a carbon fiber shell has been marketed, but the weight of the internal parts still is substantial.
+We now have detailed information on this hub.

 Many Sachs/SRAM hubs have coaster brakes, and these hubs must be lubricated with grease -- often two types of grease: one for the gear mechanism, so it doesn't make the pawls stick; another for the brake parts, to resist heat buildup.